ibexa/documentation-developer/docs/extending/custom_icons.md

 You can easily retrieve the icon URL with the `getContentTypeIcon`  helper function that is set on the global `eZ.helpers.contentType` object.
 It takes Content Type identifier as an argument and returns one of the following items:

- - URL of a given Content Type's icon
+- URL of a specified Content Type's icon

- - `null` if there is no Content Type with given identifier
+- `null` if there is no Content Type with specified identifier

 Example with `getContentTypeIcon`: